jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 We could optimize things since we didn't care about historical simulations and only wanted to run on the latest block.
 I had a lot of ideas on how we could make it really fast.

+Now generally I would be very hesitant to bring more things in-house.
+Maintence overhead is insane especially this early on when we've barely cracked 1000 users.
+However, this part of the stack was critical to our business and the user experience so we decided to try it.

-So I decided, let's still use a node for the blockchain data but run the simulation ourselves using our own EVM.
+The plan was to still use a node like Alchemy for the blockchain data but run the simulation ourselves using our own EVM.
 ## July 31st - Building the MVP Simulator
 I decided to write the simulator in Rust.